sanctum-black/blog/computer-science/10-advanced-programming-techniques/10-advanced-programming-techniques.md

 ## 3. Examples
 If we recall from our last technique, we were using the `Option` monad to implement two safe division functions that can deal with undefined values *(i.e., division by zero)*.

-In this section, we'll add some more functionalities to this implementation.
+In our first example, we'll add some more functionalities to this implementation.

 ### 3.1 Handling an undefined operation
 We can extend our `safeDivision` functionality by using pattern matching: